zqfang/zqfang.github.io/2020-06-20-nlp-basics/index.md

-# NLP: A short guide for biologist
+# NLP: Start point for biologist

 NLP Basics for the newbies like me